Gap Year Programs in The Netherlands

 The Netherlands is one of 26 countries that are a part of the Schengen Agreement.
 Visa requirements for the Netherlands differ based on citizenship, so be sure to confirm with your local embassy before traveling.

-US, British, Australian, and Canadian citizens are not required to have a tourist visa if you are only planning to stay for 90 days or less.
+US, British, Australian, and Canadian citizens are not required to have a tourist visa if they are only planning to stay for 90 days or less.
 You will still need to have a valid passport that is good for up to three months after your planned departure date, as well as a return ticket and sufficient funds.

 For individuals interested in staying longer than 90 days and not working, you may need an MVV or class D visa.
 Some nationalities will not need an MVV and instead should report to the Immigration and Naturalization Service to apply for a residence permit.